300 Hour Yoga Teacher Training in Goa, India

 Pick up from Goa airport or train station in Goa

 26 Nights accommodation, wifi

-3 Vegan meals a day (Monday-Friday + Saturday Breakfast)
+3 Vegan meals a day (Monday-Friday + Saturday Breakfast and Lunch)

 Pre-reading material after booking the course

 Package Without Accommodation € 1200.
 Fees Include: Breakfast (Mon – Sat), Course Manual, Yoga Meditation Music, Yoga Certificate Yoga Alliance accredited.